-What’s in store for the 2023 season?
+What’s in store for the 2024 season?
 The beloved Moses Braxton will be back for another magical season at The Carolina Opry Christmas Special.
 His legendary baritone voice is not just a gift; it’s a force of nature.
 It evokes memories, stirs passions, and transcends boundaries.
 It’s the kind of voice that lingers in your mind long after the final note has faded.
-The adorable Mia Curtis will also return for her second official season here at The Carolina Opry Christmas Special.
+The adorable Mia Curtis will also return for her third official season as Cindy Lou Who here at The Carolina Opry Christmas Special.
 Mia’s joyful presence is a testament to the magic of the holiday season, filling hearts with joy, wonder, and a renewed sense of hope.
-Just 13, Mia is balancing school and a busy dance competition schedule this season and will not be guaranteed in all performances.
-On a more sentimental note, we’ll be saying farewell to Eric Gumm this season.
-After nearly 40 incredible years, Eric has decided it is time to enjoy some well-earned downtime!
-He looks forward to spending time traveling and visiting family.
-We hope to see him back as a special guest in future seasons, but for now, he’s saying “So long saddle pals!”
-Make sure you come out this season to see Hector Wilson, Wilbur the horse, and all of Eric’s beloved characters.
+At just 14, Mia is balancing school and a busy dance competition schedule this season and will not be guaranteed in all performances.

 Among the award-winning cast, you’ll also see the renowned All That!
-Clogging Group, seen on NBC’s American’s Got Talent, Tangena Church, Christie Templeton, Chas Croft Sorrells, Nashville recording artist Brad Long, champion fiddler Trent Wideman, a bonus seasonal brass section, and 35 of the nation’s most talented vocalists and musicians—all accompanied by the Calvin Gilmore orchestra, led by Kevin Hughes with the Margaret Rice dancers in the holiday-embellished Carolina Opry Theater.
+Clogging Group, seen on NBC’s American’s Got Talent, Tangena Church, Christie Templeton, Chas Croft Sorrells, Nashville recording artist Brad Long, champion fiddler Trent Wideman, Dreamer the horse, the hilarious Ricky Mokel, a bonus seasonal brass section, and 35 of the nation’s most talented vocalists and musicians—all accompanied by the Calvin Gilmore orchestra, led by Kevin Hughes with the Margaret Rice dancers in the holiday-embellished Carolina Opry Theater.

 The Carolina Opry Theater is known throughout the Southeast for its extravagant holiday decor—an attraction in and of itself.
 In a dramatic one-week shut-down, the transformation into a winter wonderland begins as the crew spends all night and the entire following week preparing over 35 Christmas trees, 75 wreaths, 5 miles of tree lighting wire, countless tree ornaments, and mounds of Christmas snow, all presided over by the stunning 30-foot tree with more than 25,000 lights.
 House photographers are available for family photos in front of the splendid tree—many of them ending up on family Christmas cards.